 The same discipline may not be used to satisfy the major and the minor (i.e. English major and English minor does not make a degree.)
-If a course is a requirement of both the major and the minor, a student may use the course to meet both requirements but will not receive double credit.
+If a course is a requirement of both the major and the minor, a student may use the course to meet both content requirements but will not receive double credit and will have need advisor approval for a course substitution.
 A minimum of six credits must be taken at UAS.